 All exams must be submitted according to established due dates and time, and according to specified criteria.
-The IUSB proctoring center and/or Disability Support Services will be the primary site for all make-up exams, and for exams needing testing accommodations.
+The IUSB proctoring center and/or Academic Support Services will be the primary site for all make-up exams, and for exams needing testing accommodations.
 All exams and assignments are considered individual work, unless otherwise specifically stated by the instructor in the assignment instructions and/or syllabus.
-All exams will be administered on campus unless approved by the Division of Dental Education Curriculum Committee.
 Students are required to self-regulate testing environments by reporting any academic misconduct on tests or other evaluation methods.